nixworks/public/news/2015/12/15/index.md

 The French air force used its first cruise missiles against Islamic State group targets in Iraq on Tuesday, the defence ministry said.

 ### [Typhoon Melor (Nona) causes widespread flooding and blackouts in the Philippines.
 More than 700,000 people had been evacuated ahead of the storm which hit late on Monday night. ](/news/2015/12/15/typhoon-melor-nona-causes-widespread-flooding-and-blackouts-in-the-philippines-more-than-700-000-people-had-been-evacuated-ahead-of-the-s.md)
-_Context: 2015 Pacific typhoon season, Philippine_
+_Context: 2015 Pacific typhoon season, Philippines_

 ### [The United States Food and Drug Administration approves the Merck & Co. drug, Bridion, that reverses the effects of muscle relaxants used during surgery. ](/news/2015/12/15/the-united-states-food-and-drug-administration-approves-the-merck-co-drug-bridion-that-reverses-the-effects-of-muscle-relaxants-used-du.md)
-_Context: Bridion, FDA, Merck & Co., United States, muscle relaxant_
+_Context: Bridion, FDA, Merck & Co., U.S., muscle relaxant_

 ### [Saudi Arabia announces the formation of a 34-member Islamic Military Alliance against terrorism including Egypt, Qatar, the United Arab Emirates, Turkey, Malaysia and Pakistan with a joint operations centre based in Riyadh. ](/news/2015/12/15/saudi-arabia-announces-the-formation-of-a-34-member-islamic-military-alliance-against-terrorism-including-egypt-qatar-the-united-arab-emir.md)
 A new Saudi-led Islamic alliance to fight terrorism will share information and train, equip and provide forces if necessary for the fight against Islamic State militants, Saudi Foreign Minister Adel al-Jubeir said.